benetech/wp-youtube-lyte/readme.txt

 Just ask, I'll see what I can do.

 == Changelog ==
+= 0.5.0 =
+* implemented the new [HTML5 YouTube embed code](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html) and removed my [newTube.js-hack](http://blog.futtta.be/2010/06/16/embedding-html5-youtube-video-with-wp-youtube-lyte/) for html5-embedding
+* player size now applies to Flash- and the new HTML5-embeds

 = 0.4.1 =
 * add fullscreen-button to player
 * disable size in options if html5 is selected